joshwaadee/zettelkasten/zettelkasten/Ownership in Rust.md

 	let s = "hello";    // s is valid from this point on

 	// do stuff with s
-}                       // this scope is over, s
-						// isn't valid any more
+}                       // this scope is over, s isn't valid any more
 ```

+Values can be have temporary ownership by [[Borrowing in Rust]].

 ---